Your digital photos are damaged?

 ... or something along those lines.
 Or, it may be opened with jpeg artifacts.
 These are all cases which point to a file/s being damaged.

-If none of the above helps to open the image, you should use professional software to repair JPEG files.Download for Free
+If none of the above helps to open the image, you should use professional software to repair photos and restore damaged JPEG and PSD files.Download for Free

-Picture Doctor is a great tool for eliminating defects in graphic files.
+Picture Doctor is a great jpeg repair software for corrupted jpeg files to eliminating defects in graphic files.
 The program works with the following formats:

 • JPEG (EXIF, JFIF);